Ho to make a great, chic ski holiday packing list, if you are skiing or simply relaxing in a ski resort?

-I was born and raised in the mountains, skiing every winter from the age of 3 years (although I have never been a real fan of this sport and especially I do not like the cold, I confess), so over the years some ideas on the subject – and even a capsule wardrobe for holidays on the snow – I got them!
+I was born and raised in the mountains, skiing every winter from the age of 3 years (although I have never been a real fan of this sport and especially I do not like the cold, I confess).

 But let’s go with order.